 Note: This class will not qualify the student as a Drug Recognition Expert.

 This course is designed to be presented to the sworn law enforcement officer to review and discuss new laws and court decisions which will affect law enforcement K-9 Officers statewide.
 Successful completion of this course will provide a basis for the knowledge of all new or recent court decisions as well as new legislative actions involving changes within the areas of the Laws of Search and Seizure and the North Carolina General Statutes.

-Krava Maga Tactics for LE
+Krava Maga Tactics for Law Enforcement

 This course is designed to teach law enforcement officers to perform the force tactical curriculum established by the Fit to Fight Force Tactical Group.
 Students will be performing handgun takeaways and retention under threatening situations.

-Landlord Tenant and Other Issues for LE
+Landlord Tenant and Other Issues for Law Enforcement

 This class will present cases and recommended procedures that govern occupancy, tenancy, residency and the landlord/tenant relationship in the areas of eviction and property possession from an intervention, investigative, search, and criminal prospective.

-Law Enforcement Communication Skills in Modern Society: An analysis of bias/stereo types in police reform
+Law Enforcement Communication Skills in Modern Society: An analysis of Bias/Stereo Types in Police Reform

 This course is designed to teach the modern officer how to be able to verbally communicate more creatively and effectively with more diverse populations.
 Course will enhance officer’s communications skills, cultural awareness, and conflict deescalation.
 The goal is to train the law enforcement community how to begin redefining its role in modern society.

-LE Leadership Coaching for Supervisors
+Law Enforcement Leadership Coaching for Supervisors

 This course is designed to provide reality-based principles and strategies for supervisors – including corporals, sergeants, lieutenants, and seasoned supervisors who want to make a difference by encouraging and inspiring officers to achieve personal and organizational goals.